-If you suspect that your loved one is suffering from any of these types of abuse or negligence, it is important for you to act quickly to protect them by taking legal action.
+If you suspect that your loved one is suffering from any of these types of abuse or negligence, it is important for you to act quickly and report this negligence and protect them by taking legal action.

 Many elderly and disabled nursing home residents are either unable to explain what is happening to them or fearful of doing so because of the potential retaliation that they might face.
 The reticence of nursing home residents to reveal that they are being neglected or abused makes it important for you to understand the signs that abuse or neglect may be occurring, which include the following: